mikedll/cknife/README.md

 generate one uniquely-named backup file per day**, as this tool does not do that part for you).

+If you *don't* use the `backups-retain` option, then its like a very weak **rsync** that can upload from a local filesystem into a bucket.
+Which is also pretty useful.

 [Github Link](https://github.com/mikedll/cali-army-knife)

 Examples: